homiedopie/beberlei.de/drafts/oop_business_applications__entity__boundary__interactor.rst

 I like to have this as a general rule for developers ("Put behavior on the use-case").

-In conclusion I can recommend using the EBI pattern, however you have to be careful to find abstraction layers that keep your code DRY and SOLID, something which does not come naturally with this pattern.
-Additionally you should be careful to avoid lots of DTO <-> Entity Mapping code by using some code-generation for example to do parts of this job for you.
+In conclusion I can partially recommend using the EBI pattern.
+You have to be careful to find abstraction layers that keep your code DRY and SOLID however, something which does not come naturally with this pattern.
+If you are not careful you end up with all the "messy points" that I mentioned in my previoius blog post.

+You should be especially careful to avoid lots of DTO <-> Entity Mapping code by using some code-generation for example to do parts of this job for you.
 The worst outcome with this pattern is, when you manually code layers for HTTP Request/Form => DTO => Entity mapping and the other way around.

 .. author:: default
 .. categories:: none